 some further reading:

-Literacy: Vibeke Lehmann, ed., Library Trends 59, no. 3 (winter 2011).
-Lehmann presents reports on some interesting libraries in marginalized and at-risk communities around the world.
-Many patrons in these social justice systems prefer the fertile worlds of J. K. Rowling, George R. R. Martin, Tami Hoag, or Ursula K. Le Guin to the wokery, genderism, and other casual vulgarities of television.
-Enthusiastic readers watch as the 89% of funding ‘equity’ they’re denied is systemically squandered by public and academic libraries on social engineering propaganda, and those same readers have zero tolerance for ideology or identity.
-If libraries in social justice systems had equitable funding, committed readers would likely line up to request yet more exciting, articulate fiction.
+Literacy v ideology — Vibeke Lehmann, ed., Library Trends 59, no. 3 (winter 2011).
+Lehmann presents case studies of some libraries in marginalized and at-risk communities around the world.
+Many patrons in these social justice systems prefer the fertile worlds of George R. R. Martin, J. K. Rowling, Dan Brown, or Ursula K. Le Guin to the wokery, genderism, and other casual vulgarities of television.
+Frequent readers notice as the 89% of funding ‘equity’ they’re missing is squandered by many public and academic libraries on the promotion of pop ideologies.
+Inclusive libraries best serve diverse populations when they deliver patrons’ requests.
+Indoctrination is for the government and salesmen.